outsidedav/swift/backend/serverless.md

 To help you understand the architectural benefits of switching to FaaS, a traditional and FaaS architectures are compared by using a simple iOS application that is linked to a database.

-In a more traditional architecture, the iOS application offloads network intensive tasks, or processes data remotely on a centralized , which itself is connected to by its own services or storage options.
-With a traditional system, the heavy lifting is placed on a singular server that handles authentication, processing intensive tasks to minimize stress on the client, and provide synchronization across its user base.
+In a more traditional architecture, the iOS application offloads network intensive tasks, or processes data remotely on a centralized server, by which itself is connected to by its own services or storage options.
+With a traditional system, the heavy lifting is placed on a singular server that processes many intensive tasks to minimize stress on the client, and provide synchronization across its user base.

 A serverless architecture can alter this structure to look more like the following image.